- Click [Simulate...] to simulate a number of faults (x)

 See [Instructions] and [Exercises] for more info.

-1. Click [Simulate] once.
+1. Click [Simulate a batch] once.
 This gives x incorrect items in a batch of n items.
 The grey distribution is a binomial distribution with the parameters n and p-hat.

 What other distributions can have given the same x-result?